Yogie Suardi Memet: Later military career

 In 1965, Yogie as a major was commander of the 330th airborne infantry battalion assigned to Sulawesi tasked with hunting down Darul Islam leader Abdul Kahar Muzakkar.
 On 3 February that year, one of the soldiers under his command found and killed Muzakkar.
 Later that year, Yogie also took part in crackdowns against the Indonesian Communist Party.
+Between 1970 and 1973, as a lieutenant colonel, Yogie was commander of the 15th Infantry Brigade within Siliwangi.
 In 1974, he was assigned to the Garuda Contingent under the United Nations Emergency Force II in Egypt.

 On 31 May 1975, Yogie as a colonel was appointed as commander of the Kopassandha special forces unit, having been its deputy commander for two years at that point.
 Shortly after he took command, he organized several platoons of special forces which were to infiltrate into Portuguese Timor to support and liaise with pro-Indonesian partisans.
 By 1976, after the Indonesian invasion of East Timor, Yogie had been promoted to brigadier general and Kopassandha under him launched paratrooper operations, including the capture of Suai in February.
 Later on, he was concurrently appointed as commander of the Siliwangi Military Command in West Java (1978), and further on as commander of the 2nd Military Region covering Java and Madura (1983).
 Due to his other postings, Yogie tended to leave Kopassandha's operations to his deputies.
 He was replaced as Kopassandha commander by Wismoyo Arismunandar in March 1983.
 By the time he left Kopassandha, Yogie had been promoted once more to major general.
 He had been promoted to lieutenant general by April 1983.